sashank/jsse/README.md

 	This is a personal *research prototype* use it at your own risk.

 	Internally uses AES from BouncyCastle Library
-	Also uses FNR for space efficiency so make sure you install libfnr
+	Also uses FNR for space efficiency so make sure you install [libfnr](https://github.com/cisco/libfnr) and [jfnr](https://github.com/cisco/jfnr)

   	LICENSE -- LGPL (2.1) license copy under which this library is being released